 Vehicle systems are designed for to use a specific fluid grade.
 Ideally, the vehicle will continue to use that grade for the remainder of its life.
 The reason being that the internal components of the brake system have been designed, selected, and tested to work with that fluid.
 Although DOT 3 and DOT 4 are all ether-based, the chemical composition of each fluid grade is different and will have a different effect on your system.
 To ensure your system works as it’s designed to work, the best thing to do is stick to the manufacturer’s suggested brake fluid(s).

 Can you use a Super DOT 4 grade instead of a DOT 4 grade?
 NOT ALWAYS.
 Your vehicle’s brake system would have seals, gaskets, valves, and sensors that have been designed to be used within a range of viscosities and temperatures.
-Using a Super DOT 4 in a DOT 4 system may present the system with a fluid that is too “think” to work correctly with the existing equipment.
+Using a Super DOT 4 in a DOT 4 system may present the system with a fluid that is too “thin” to work correctly with the existing equipment.
 Check with your dealership or owner’s manual for a clear answer on this.

 Summing It All Up